-By the time xanthogranulomatous pyelonephritis has become established, no conservative or medical therapies exist.
+If xanthogranulomatous pyelonephritis becomes established, no conservative or medical therapies exist.
 Surgical nephrectomy is usually curative 4-5.
 The presence of inflammatory reaction in adjacent tissues often requires a large operative field and an anterolateral transperitoneal approach 5.

 The differential is narrow when the entire kidney is affected and cross-sectional imaging has been obtained, and is largely limited to renal tuberculosis, which however usually results in a shrunken calcified putty kidney.

 In cases where typical features are not present (e.g. no staghorn calculus, focal disease only) then other entities to be considered include:

 - 1. Craig WD, Wagner BJ, Travis MD.
 Pyelonephritis: radiologic-pathologic review.
 Radiographics.
 28 (1): 255-77. doi:10.1148/rg.281075171 - Pubmed citation

 - 2. Dwivedi US, Goyal NK, Saxena V et-al. Xanthogranulomatous pyelonephritis: our experience with review of published reports.
 ANZ J Surg.
 2006;76 (11): 1007-9. doi:10.1111/j.1445-2197.2006.03919.x - Pubmed citation

 - 3. Dyer RB, Chen MY, Zagoria RJ.
 Classic signs in uroradiology.
 Radiographics.
 2004;24 Suppl 1 (suppl 1): S247-80. doi:10.1148/rg.24si045509 - Pubmed citation